Xulei-NL/py2flows/README.md

 behind this project is to generate flows suitable for data flow analysis for Python.
 In my plan, an instance of a [dynamic monotone framework](https://github.com/LayneInNL/dmf) is going to be implemented upon it.

+## PLEASE NOTE

+> I'm doing my master's thesis now.
+In order to save some time, now the latest py2flows code lies in [dmf](https://github.com/LayneInNL/dmf).
+You can find it in module dmf.flows.

+> After I finish my thesis, I will update this project.

 ## Supported language versions

 ### Python version